Admission is free and open to all.

 Until the new museum is constructed on UC Irvine's North Campus, Langson IMCA operates an interim museum on the main level of the Airport Tower building at 18881 Von Karman Avenue in Irvine.

 Langson IMCA presents one exhibition at a time in the 2,500 square foot gallery.
 Exhibitions change approximately every three months and include works from the museum's permanent collection and on loan from private lenders and institutions.
+Check out what is currently on view.

 Travel time from UCI campus